Hodge theory and derived categories of cubic fourfolds: Introduction

 \subsection{Acknowledgements}

 We thank K.~Buzzard, T.~Gee, H.~C.~Johannsson, J.~Ludwig, A.~Skorobogatov and F.~Thorne for generous assistance with quadratic forms, and B.~Hassett, D.~Huybrechts and C.~Voisin for expert advice on this project.
-We also thank T.~Coates, J.~Francis and C.~Westerland for help with topology, W.~Donovan, E.~Macr\`i, E.~Markman, S.~Mehrotra, E.~Segal and P.~Stellari for useful discussions and correspondence, and two thorough referees who suggested many improvements.
+We also thank T.~Coates, J.~Francis and C.~Westerland for help with topology, W.~Donovan, E.~Macr\`i, E.~Markman, S.~Mehrotra, E.~Segal and P.~Stellari for useful discussions and correspondence, two thorough referees who suggested many improvements, and A.~Bayer for a correction to \S\ref{finally}.
 This work was supported by an EPSRC Programme Grant no.\ EP/G06170X/1.